Codecademy/docs/content/general/concepts/what-is-webrtc/what-is-webrtc.md

   - 'learn-websockets'
 ---

-WebRTC is a collection of API’s that allow peer to peer connection’s between two or more browser clients
+Web real-time communication (WebRTC) is a free and open-source collection of APIs that allow peer-to-peer connections between two or more browser clients.

-It was developed and is maintained by google, It has been published as a specification by the W3C and all browsers support it.
+Originally developed in 2011 and currently maintained by Google, WebRTC has been published as a specification by the W3C and is supported by all major browsers.

 ## WebRTC vs websockets